Tim Klein

 I think it is part of it.
 It’s an important part of it and it’s

 only one part of it – and it’s a part of it that needs to change.
-I mean what
+I mean what the

-of same sex attracted people is pretty much on par with the mental health of
+sex attracted people is pretty much on par with the mental health of

 heterosexual people – once they can get over that speed bump.

 Now, things like the unequal age of consent.
-Things like
+Things like same

-have developed a positive sexual identity, but it still means that you’re in a
+developed a positive sexual identity, but it still means that you’re in a

 situation where you don’t have the same rights as your heterosexual